Skip to main content

 2. Replace Claims With Lab Proof

-Avoid saying you are precise or organized.
-Instead, describe one lab task and the measurable outcome you achieved.
-Data builds credibility faster than adjectives.
+Avoid simply stating that you are precise or organized.
+Instead, describe a specific lab task and the measurable outcome you achieved.
+Concrete data builds credibility faster than adjectives.

 See an example